tannewt/wa-law.org/senate/2021-22/README.md

 **Labor, Commerce & Tribal Affairs**
 Public Hearing
 * Bill to be determined.

 Possible executive session on bills heard in committee.
 Possible other business.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

+**Early Learning & K-12 Education**
+Public Hearing
+* [SHB 1617](/bill/2021-22/hb/1617/) - Aligning state and school holidays.
+(Remote testimony.)
+* [HB 1834](/bill/2021-22/hb/1834/) - Concerning student excused absences for mental health reasons.
+(Remote testimony.)
+* [E2SHB 1153](/bill/2021-22/hb/1153/) - Addressing language access in public schools.
+(Remote testimony.)
+* [SHB 1759](/bill/2021-22/hb/1759/) - Requiring school districts and other public education entities to make information from the department of health about substance use trends, overdose symptoms and response, and the secure storage of prescription drugs, over-the-counter medications, and firearms and ammunition, available through their websites and other communication resources.
+(Remote testimony.)
+* [SHB 1955](/bill/2021-22/hb/1955/) - Creating uniformity in education requirements for students who are the subject of a dependency proceeding.
+(Remote testimony.) **18👍** **1👎** **0❓**
+* [SHB 1867](/bill/2021-22/hb/1867/) - Concerning dual credit program data.
+(Remote testimony.) **15👍** **0👎** **0❓**

+Possible executive session on bills heard in committee.
+Possible other business.